 The simple answer is, NO!
 Bed bugs unlike fleas can’t jump or fly.
 Instead, they move around by crawling on the floor, walls, furniture, clothes, luggage and spread from house to house on items under movement.
 Bed bugs can enter your home from neighboring houses crawling over the wall.

-Do Bed Bugs Jump or Fly?- Bedbug Movement
+Do Bed Bugs Jump? – Bedbug Movement (7 Secret Tips)

 Bed bugs can’t jump – they are limited by their poor body structure and leg arrangement.
 Equally, bed bugs don’t have wings, and thus can’t fly.